adamlglover/Scorpion/LINEUP.md

 This componennt will also be the largest component(in terms of actual physical memory) in the system considering it will be controlling the computer.

+# RMDv1
+RMDv1 Architexture features 62 opcodes w/ all the nessicary commands for data manipulation and simple math arithmetic.
+This architecture is not based on any previous or current architecture.
+Below is a list of all opcodes.

 Opcode |Arguments | Description
 ------ | -------- | -----------
-halt   | bool     | Halts the vm. 'bool' wether or not to reboot the vm and empty all data in registers and reloads the program back onto the cpu. rhalt  |          | Resets the cpu chalt  |          | Halts the cpu loadi  | r# value | Load an integer to the specified register
+halt   |          | Halts the vm.
+rhalt  |          | Resets the cpu
+chalt  |          | Halts the cpu
+loadi  | r# value | Load an integer to the specified register